GFMmorris/final_game/README.md

 Looking Weak(modified): The characters image changes if the character is jumping or not. (chara.py and chara2.py, line 50)

 Shooter: The Characters fire bullets.
-Each has a seperate bullet group that gets updated independently (bullet.py game_test.py line 132,139)
+Each has a separate bullet group that gets updated independently (bullet.py game_test.py line 132,139)

 Textual: The text is not static and changes based on which screen is shown.
 Seperate draw text function was made(menu.py, game_test.py line 190)